 “Composite Depreciation Rate” means the weighted average annual rate at which TransCanada depreciates its Rate Base for the Mainline System;

+“Contribution to Fixed Costs” means the amount for each path as set out in Schedule “C-2” and is determined as follows:

+:

-“Contribution to Fixed Costs” equal(i) 4.0% (based on 5 cents/GJ divided by the Empress to East Hereford daily FT Demand Charge in effect February 1st, 2001 pursuant to NEB order TGI-6-2000);
+(i) 4.0% (based on 5 cents/GJ divided by the Empress to East Hereford daily FT Demand Charge in effect February 1st, 2001 pursuant to NEB order TGI-6-2000);

+multiplied by

-(ii) multiplied by the daily demand for eachIT Service path in cents/GJ in effect February 1st, 2001 pursuant to NEB order TGI-6-2000.
+(ii) the daily FT Demand Charge for each path in cents/GJ in effect February 1st, 2001 pursuant to NEB order TGI-6-2000.

-The amounts in (i) and (ii) above shall be fixed for the Term of this Settlement.
+The amounts in (i) and (ii) above shall be fixed for the Term of this Settlement;

-(i.e. 4% * Demand charge)

-“Corrosion Control Costs” means all costs directly related to the investigation of corrosion and other non-SCC related concerns on all sections of the Mainline System, including but not limited to magnetic flux leakage, pigging and associated investigations and repairs, cathodic protection surveys, shorted casings, geotechnical issues and leak detection;
+“Corrosion Control Costs” means all costs directly related to the investigation of corrosion and other non-SCC related corrosion concerns on all sections of the Mainline System, including but not limited to magnetic flux leakage, pigging and associated investigations and repairs, cathodic protection surveys, shorted casings, geotechnical issues and leak detection;

 “Cost of Service” means the annual owning and operating costs of the Mainline System;

-“Depreciation Expense” means the product obtained by multiplying the depreciation rates for the Mainline System by the actual balance of gross plant included at Rate Base;
+“Depreciation Expense” means the product obtained by multiplying the depreciation rates for each asset class for the Mainline System by the actual balance of gross plant of the respective asset class included in Rate Base;

-“Discretionary Miscellaneous Revenue” means revenue calculated from the Imputed Fixed Cost component of the applicable toll for all new and existing Services not included within the definitions of Firm Service Revenue and Non-Discretionary Miscellaneous Revenue.
-Discretionary Miscellaneous Revenue will include, but is not limited to, revenue from STFT Service, FBT Service, ECR Service, IT Service, IT Backhaul Service, FT overrun, STS overrun, diversions, MHPS Service, PALS Service and balancing fees; [???]
+“Discretionary Miscellaneous Revenue” means the revenue for all new and existing Services not included within the definitions of Firm Service Revenue and Non-Discretionary Miscellaneous Revenue.
+Discretionary Miscellaneous Revenue will include, but is not limited to, revenue from STFT Service, FBT Service, ECR Service, IT Service, IT Backhaul Service, FT overrun, STS overrun, diversions, MHPS Service, PALS Service and balancing fees;

 “Enbridge Consumers” means The Consumers’ Gas Company Ltd.;